Why landing page conversion rates live or die by trust

 - Real-time activity notifications: "Someone just downloaded the whitepaper"

 Implementing real-time social proof notifications can increase conversions by 10-15% by creating urgency and demonstrating active engagement.
-Authenticity is critical—fabricated activity notifications damage trust when discovered.
+Authenticity is critical here; fabricated activity notifications damage trust as soon as they're discovered, and in a sector defined by due diligence, that discovery tends to happen.

 Expert validation from industry leaders, academics, or recognized authorities builds credibility through association.
-This approach works especially well for deep tech and climate innovations where technical complexity creates evaluation barriers.
+This approach works especially well when your technical complexity creates evaluation barriers for non-specialist buyers.

 Authentic authority signals: